 Schedule Your Kitten to be Spayed or Neutered

 Unless this was done prior to your kitten's adoption, you'll need to make an appointment for this surgery.
-Spaying and neutering is usually done around five to six months of age but some veterinarians will recommend it be done earlier or later.
+Spaying and neutering are usually done around five to six months of age but some veterinarians will recommend it be done earlier or later.